-Reports: Deval Patrick Expected to Suspend His Presidential Campaign
+Deval Patrick Ends Short-Lived Presidential Campaign

-Former Massachusetts Gov. Deval Patrick (D) is expected to end his White House bid on Wednesday, according to reports.
+Former Massachusetts Gov. Deval Patrick (D) ended his latecomer White House bid Wednesday, the morning after an abysmal showing in the New Hampshire presidential primary.

-The presidential hopeful, who launched his last-minute bid in November, is expected to suspend his presidential campaign on Wednesday, the day after the New Hampshire primary, a source familiar with the decision told CBS News:

-Former Massachusetts Governor Patrick to end 2020 presidential bid: CBS https://t.co/ua3dQa5LKd pic.twitter.com/48ERcVNAXD

-While the source told the network that Patrick’s decision would likely be relayed through email, his campaign manager Abe Rakov would not definitively say if Patrick would end his campaign.
-He told networks the former governor is “evaluating and will make a decision about the future of the campaign tomorrow.”
+Patrick announced the end of his campaign around noon.
+“The vote in New Hampshire last night was not enough for us to create the practical wind at the campaign’s back to go on to the next round of voting,” he wrote an email statement.
+“So I have decided to suspend the campaign, effective immediately.”

-Patrick carried that sentiment during a speech on Tuesday, telling supporters, “We needed the winds from New Hampshire at our back to carry us on in this campaign.”
+The presidential hopeful, who launched his last-minute bid in November, expressed a similar sentiment during a speech on Tuesday, telling supporters, “We needed the winds from New Hampshire at our back to carry us on in this campaign.”
 He added he will “make some decisions” on Wednesday.

-The looming decision follows a poor performance in both Iowa and New Hampshire.
-He came in ninth place in the Granite State’s primary, garnering barely 0.4 percent support.
+Patrick came in ninth place in the Granite State’s primary, garnering barely 0.4 percent support and barely cracking 1,000 votes.
+More votes were cast for write-in candidates; Patrick only outperformed Sen. Michael Bennet (D-CO).

-Both Andrew Yang (D) and Michael Bennet (D-CO) ended their respective campaign’s Tuesday night following sub-par performances in the first two primary contests in the nation.
+Both Andrew Yang and Bennet ended their respective campaign’s Tuesday night following sub-par performances in the first two primary contests in the nation.

 .